 1. Commercial General Liability

-Commercial general liability (CGL) insurance covers third-party bodily injury, property damage and related legal costs.
+Commercial general liability (CGL) insurance covers third-party bodily injury, property damage, and related legal costs.
 CGL is the most common policy type purchased by small business owners.
 It’s especially important coverage for small business owners who interact with the public or work directly with their customers.

 For example, if you have a physical location with foot traffic from customers or if you work on a site open to the public, you’ll need a CGL policy in the event a customer or other third party is injured or their property is damaged.
 These are often referred to as slip-and-fall accident policies.

 2. Commercial Property Insurance